OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 Configure OpenNebula
 --------------------

 Before Virtual Machines can communicate with OneGate, you need to edit :ref:`/etc/one/oned.conf <oned_conf_onegate>` and set the OneGate endpoint in parameter ``ONEGATE_ENDPOINT``.
-This endpoint (IP/hostname) must be reachable from the Virtual Machines over network!
+This endpoint (IP/hostname) must be reachable from the Virtual Machines over the network!

 .. code::